Yorker platform plan, $29.99/mo

 Hosted locations Public regions available out of the box. | 14 regions | 20+ regions | 20+ regions | 20+ regions |

 Pricing and tier gates verified April 10, 2026 against Checkly's public pricing and docs.
 Checkly Starter $24/mo, Team $64/mo, Enterprise custom.
 Yorker platform plan $29.99/mo with regional pricing available at /pricing.
 Both offer free trials.
 Spot something that's changed?
-Email [email protected] — we update these pages when the underlying data moves.
+Email [email protected] and we update these pages when the underlying data moves.

 The same check, both tools

 A browser check that navigates through a two-page flow.
-Here’s how each tool expresses it — same Playwright API, different wrapping.
+Here’s how each tool expresses it: same Playwright API, different wrapping.

-// BrowserCheck construct — points at a Playwright spec
+// BrowserCheck construct, points at a Playwright spec

 import { BrowserCheck, Frequency } from 'checkly/constructs'